siddhartha-gadgil/DeptWeb/_seminars/2023/2023-01-11-marko-slapar.md

 series: "Geometry & Topology Seminar"
 ---

- The Thom conjecture, proven by Kronheimer and Mrowka in 1994, states that complex curves in $\mathbb{C}P^2$ are genus minimizers in their homology class.
- We will show that an analogous statement does not hold for complex hypersurfaces in $\mathbb{C}P^3$.
+ The Thom conjecture, proven by Kronheimer and Mrowka in 1994, states that complex curves in $\mathbb{C}{\rm P}^2$ are genus minimizers in their homology class.
+We will show that an analogous statement does not hold for complex hypersurfaces in $\mathbb{C}{\rm P}^3$.
 This is joint work with Ruberman and Strle.